higgs01/restic-pg-dump-docker/README.md

 # restic-pg-dump

+This is a fork of https://github.com/ixc/restic-pg-dump-docker supporting postgres 17

 Docker image that runs `pg_dump` individually for every database on a given server and saves incremental encrypted backups via [restic].

 By default: